tthmok/599.90/project.md

 ## Part 2: Progress Report and Critique

 This report should provide a clear understanding of the expected user experience, the challenges your team has faced, and how you will resolve or address these challenges.
 You should provide a video prototype of your expected user experience, where components that have been developed should be shown in "working" order, and the other components mocked up.
 Your progress report should illustrate the depth of your design exploration.
 How you explore your design and provide evidence of that exploration is up to you and will be unique for each project.
 Some possible ideas include but are not limited to creating additional sketches, simple prototypes, feedback from peers, and performing a heuristic evaluation.
-You should revisit your timeline, and the rubric for how you expect your project to be evaluated.
+You should revisit your timeline.

 New to this component is a tentative plan for further evaluating the mixed reality user experience.

 Criteria for evaluation on this component:

 * How clear is the goal of the project?
+* How well communicated are the changes that have happened over the semester P0 to P1 to P2?
+* Is there a clear plan for moving forward on the project?
 * How clear is the outcome of the project from a user experience perspective? (illustrated via the sketches/prototypes)
+  * What do you imagine to have completed for the end of the semester?
 * How realistic is the timeline?
-* How appropriate is the evaluation rubric?
+* How clear are the results of your team meetings?

 ***Presentation***
-You will develop and give a ten-minute presentation (PPT) based on your progress, and engage in a constructive critique session with your  classmates.
+You will develop and give a ten-minute presentation based on your progress, and engage in a constructive critique session with your  classmates.

 ## Part 3: Final Report